African All Stars Transfer News & Rumours: Success reluctant to leave Watford amid Udinese interest

 Udinese are interested in signing Isaac Success but the Nigeria striker does not want to leave Watford this summer, according to Watford Observer.

-The Serie A club are also owned by Pozzo family and the Hornets are reportedly set to let him go on a permanent deal to Italy.
+The Serie A club and Watford are owned by the Pozzo family, and the Hornets are reportedly set to let him go on a permanent deal to Italy.

 Success has two years left on his contract and he broke into Xisco Munoz's team towards the end of last season with a goal in 10 Championship games.